tango-controls/tango-doc/source/glossary.rst

 .. glossary::

     Tango Controls
-        The Tango Controls is object oriented, distributed control system framework which defines communication protocol and API as well as provides set of tools and libraries to build software for a control systems especially :term:`SCADA`.
+        Tango Controls is an object oriented, distributed control system framework which defines communication protocol and API as well as provides a set of tools and libraries to build software for control systems, especially :term:`SCADA`.

     Core
     Tango Core
-        The Tango Core is set of main tools, libraries and specifications of Tango Controls.
-It consists of libraries and API definitions for C++, Java and Python, tools to manage the system :doc:`Astor <tools/astor/index>`, :doc:`Jive <tools/jive/index>`, ...
+        Tango Core is a set of main tools, libraries and specifications of the Tango Controls framework.
+It consists of libraries and API definitions for C++, Java and Python as well as tools to manage the system: :doc:`Astor <tools/astor/index>`, :doc:`Jive <tools/jive/index>`, etc.

     SCADA
-        It is abbreviation of Supervisory Control and Data Acquisition.
+        It is an abbreviation standing for Supervisory Control and Data Acquisition.

     device server
     device servers
-        Device Server is a program (executable) which is able to create :term:`devices` of certain classes.
-A device server may implement one or multiple classes and instantiate one or many devices.
-A running device server is called the :term:`device server instance`.
+        A Device Server is a program (executable) which is able to create :term:`devices` of certain classes.
+A Device Server may implement one or multiple classes and instantiate one or more devices.
+A running device server is called a :term:`Device Server instance`.

     instance
     device server instance
         A running device server is called a device server instance.
-So, it is a process.
+So it means, it is a process.
 Every device server instance has an unique name in Tango Controls by which it can be referenced.
 The name is built as *{DeviceServerName}*/*{instanceName}*.
 For each running device server the system creates a special device of `DServer` :term:`class`: *dserver/{DeviceServerName}/{instanceName}*.
-This device provides management facility for the device server instance (see `DServer class device commands`_)
+This device provides a management facility for the device server instance (see `DServer class device commands`_)

     class